Nida Allam: Political views

 Allam ran for Durham County Commissioner on a platform centered on addressing economic inequality.
 Campaign priorities included a $15 minimum wage for county workers, boosting mental health services in schools and investing in businesses run by women and people of color.

 She believes that charter schools have increased racial segregation in Durham schools.
 As a county commissioner, Allam stated she plans to increase the minimum wage of Durham Public Schools classified staff to U.S. $15 an hour and enact property tax assistance programs.
 She has stated that evictions and lack of affordable housing opportunities are also a crisis in the county, and referenced the issue of gentrification misplacing Black families from their homes in Durham's historical African-American neighborhoods.
 Allam has also called for more funding and community investment into Durham Public Schools and Durham Technical Community College, saying that education is tied to economic and racial justice issues.
 Allam supports organized labor unions.
 She blames the North Carolina General Assembly for inadequate funding for public schools.

-Allam has been criticized for her past statements and tweets in regards to Israel that some have seen as Anti-Zionist or anti-Semitic.
-In 2021, Allam apologized to the Jewish community for her past statements and committed to "a movement for justice and peace, in which anti-Semitism must have no home."
-While Allam received endorsements in her race from progressives, Valerie Foushee, her primary opponent, began to receive funds and assistance from pro-Israel groups such as AIPAC, DMFI and Sam Bankman-Fried's Protect Our Future PAC, prompting allegations that Foushee's campaign had succeeded primarily due to support from dark money as the race became "the most expensive Democratic congressional primary in North Carolina history".
+Allam has been criticized by AIPAC for her past statements and tweets in regards to Israel which some viewed as anti-Zionist or anti-Semitic.
+In 2021, Allam wrote an op-ed saying that she was in favor of "a movement for justice and peace, in which anti-Semitism must have no home" and that "we cannot sit by while our Jewish neighbors are under attack; we must stand in solidarity with them and unequivocally condemn anti-Semitism and bigotry in all its forms".

 Personal life

 She lives in Durham with her husband, Towqir Aziz, and two dogs named Otis and Nala.
 She and Aziz met in a Muslim Sunday school.
 Allam is a member of the Women's Islamic Initiative in Spirituality & Equality.
 In April 2022, Allam announced that she was pregnant.
-Allam had been pregnant in 2021, but had an abortion due to medical issues.
+Allam had also been pregnant in 2021, but had an abortion due to medical issues.